 Do you pile up heaps of your kid’s paintings, drawings and other artwork?
 Do you upcycle them in some way?
 Today we share how we used several paintings created by my daughters to create this colorful and cheerful Spring accordion wreath to welcome Spring and decorate our doors!

-Yesterday we played and learned with calendar numbers and tomorrow we’ll play with some junk mail as part of our 60 Days Junk Play Challenge.
+Yesterday we played and learned with calendar numbers as a part of our 60 Days Junk Play Challenge.
 You can find additional info on the bottom of this post.
 We would love you to join in the fun!

 Today’s post is part of 60 Day Junk Play Challenge and we had as material prompt today KID’S ARTWORK.

 We love how Messy Little Monster upcycled their baby’s artwork to make a lovely flowers!